 Naomi serves on the committees of the following national associations:

-ANCA NSW/ACT (Australian National Choral Association) as Treasurer,
+ANCA NSW/ACT (Australian National Choral Association) as President and National Council representative,

-ANATS NSW/ACT (Australian National Association of Teachers of Singing) as Treasurer, and
+ANATS NSW/ACT (Australian National Association of Teachers of Singing) as Treasurer and on the Board of Directors, and

 Kodály NSW (Kodály Music Education Institute of Australia) as Vice-President.